Mike W. Barr: Comics

 From 1989 to 1990, he took over DC's Doc Savage series from Dennis O'Neil, which saw the 1930s super-scientist taken to the present day.
 It was also notable as featuring Doc Savage's first-ever team-up with The Shadow, another popular hero of the pulp magazine era and inspiration for Batman.
 The two characters appeared together in a four-issue story, The Conflagration Man, that crossed back and forth between each character's DC comic book series.

 In 2007, he wrote a two-part story for the pages of DC's JLA: Classified (#47–48, Jan–Feb 2008), returned to the Outsiders with Outsiders: Five of a Kind — Katana/Shazam #1 (Oct.
 2007), contributed to Tokyopop's Star Trek: The Manga, and relaunched Maze Agency at IDW Publishing.
 He has scripted many of Bongo Comics' The Simpsons titles, including a Christmas story for 2010.
-His other comics work includes Mantra for Malibu Comics and Maze Agency for Comico Comics and Innovation Publishing.
+His other comics work includes Mantra for Malibu Comics and his creator-owned series Maze Agency that was published by Comico Comics, Innovation Publishing, Caliber Press, IDW and Scout Comics.

+In a comic-related work, in 2007, Barr wrote The Silver Age Sci-Fi Companion for TwoMorrows Publishing.
+Dedicated in memory of famous DC writers and editors Julius Schwartz, John Broome and Gardner Fox, this 144-page book provide a comprehensive index, background information and issue by issue data on DC Comics science fiction characters and series of 1950s–1970s like Adam Strange, The Atomic Knights, Space Museum, Star Hawkins, Star Rovers, and others.

+In 2009, he wrote The Wolverine Files, an encyclopedia about the Marvel character in style of a S.H.I.E.L.D. files collection, for Simon & Schuster.

+In 2011, he wrote the original graphic novel Star Wars: The Clone Wars – The Starcrusher Trap for Dark Horse Comics.
+The same year he wrote the oneshot DC Retroactive: Batman - The '80s, with art by Jerry Bingham.

+Barr returned to his character Katana with the six-part limited series Suicide Squad Most Wanted: Deadshot & Katana in 2016, and again with Suicide Squad: Black Files, another limited series featuring Katana, in 2019.
+He also wrote a ten-page Katana story for DC's Spring Breakout #1 published in 2024.